 Key 2018 Accomplishments

 From a writing perspective, 2018 was a slow year.
 2018 was the eighth year I’ve made a concerted effort to generate income from my writing.
-These accomplishment include:
+These accomplishments include:

 - 2 of my stories appearing in print, on the web, on ebook, or in audio for the first time, including: